Fudge Topped Chocolate Ice Cream Pie

 - PRO-Tip: To slice an ice cream pie, the key is to use a hot dry knife.
 Run a long serrated knife or another sharp knife under very hot water, then dry it off before slicing.
 Repeat this process as often as needed.
 Note: A serrated knife, like a bread knife, has small teeth like a saw.

-- I use a paper towel to dry the knife as chocolate stains are often a pain to remove from patterned dish towels.
+- I use a paper towel to dry the knife as chocolate stains are often difficult to remove from patterned dish towels.

 How to Garnish an Ice Cream Pie